tandica/rhcsa/managing-advanced-storage/create-volume-group-and-logical-volumes.md

 ### Step 2: Create the LVM logical volume

-Create an LVM logical volume with the name lvdata, which will use 50% of available disk spcae in the vgdata volume group.
+Create an LVM logical volume with the name lvdata, which will use 50% of available disk space in the vgdata volume group.

 ```bash
 lvcreate -n lvdata -l 50%FREE vgdata